Frequently Asked Questions on the Due Diligence in Supply Chains Act

 - Starting in 2024: companies with at least 1,000 employees (incl. temporary workers), approx. 2,891 companies in Germany.

-In the case of affiliated enterprises (within the meaning of Section 15 of the German Stock Corporation Act), the employee figures are taken into account jointly.
-Employees who are posted abroad are considered as well.Our answers
+In the case of affiliated enterprises (within the meaning of Section 15 of the German Stock Corporation Act), the employee figures are considered jointly.
+Temporary workers and employees who are posted abroad are counted as well.Our answers

 Which due diligence obligations must companies covered by the law implement?